 To get a local version of the sample application that you can then deploy to Okteto Cloud, execute the following commands in your local terminal:

 You now have a functioning git repository that contains a simple python application.
 In the

 manifest/ directory you also have the Kubernetes manifests needed to deploy the application into a Kubernetes cluster.

 Deploy the application by executing the command below:

 kubectl apply -f manifests

-Your application is now ready.
+Your application is now ready to be used.
 Open your browser and go the URL of the application.
-You can get the URL by logging into Okteto and clicking in the application’s endpoint.
+You can get the URL by logging into Okteto Cloud and clicking in the application’s endpoint.

 Did you notice that you are accessing your application through an SSL endpoint?
 This is because Okteto Cloud will automatically create them for you when you deploy your application.
 Cool no 😎?

 Congratulations, you just deployed your first application in Okteto Cloud 🚀.
 Go ahead and place a few votes on your favorite animal to try out the application.